ANiknejad/bgee_pipeline/pipeline/bgeeCalls/README.md

 # Create reference intergenic fasta files needed to generate present/absent calls using the BgeeCall R package

 * **Requirements**: having successfully run the step RNA-Seq.
-* **Goal**:         generate reference intergenic fasta files for the BgeeCall R package and made them accessible in the FTP.
+* **Goal**:         generate reference and/or non reference intergenic fasta files and copy them to the FTP.
+Reference intergenic fasta files are mandatory to run the BgeeCall R package.

 ## Details

-The BgeeCall R package allows to generate present/absent calls using the reference intergenic regions generated during the RNA-RSEQ part of the pipeline.
+Intergenic regions are defined when the RNA-Seq pipeline is run.
+The creation of present/absent expression calls only used a subpart of these intergenic regions called reference intergenic regions. creation of fasta files containing these reference intergenic regions is mandatory to run the BgeeCall R package.
+It can also interesting to understand what are intergenic regions not considered as reference by the pipeline.
+Files containing these regions called non reference intergenic regions can also be generated.
-This script will
+This script can
 * Create a text file containing IDs of reference intergenic region per species using the RNA-Seq part of the pipeline.
+* Create a text file containing IDs of non reference intergenic regions per species using the RNA-Seq part of the pipeline.
 * Create one reference intergenic fasta file per species from the transcriptome fasta files created during the RNA-Seq part of the pipeline.
+* Create one non reference intergenic fasta file per species from the transcriptome fasta files created during the RNA-Seq part of the pipeline.
-* Copy all generated files to the ftp.
+* Copy all reference intergenic files to the ftp.

 ## Data generation
 * If it is the first time you execute this step in this pipeline run: